LinusMolin98/Healthy-Habits/README.md

 ## Added a new css styleheet for the navbar
 - Reason for this is to make it as clean as possible, and not having any file overrun with information.

+## Added Hero Image

+- Hero image added, link here https://unsplash.com/photos/topless-man-in-black-shorts-sitting-on-black-and-silver-barbell-9dzWZQWZMdE
+- Styled with inline css at first for simplicity, this move was inspired after watching the module, since i wanted this to target the hero content specifically without removing any css from style.css regarding the heading content.
+- This might change during the build and be moved over to the style.css file.